Skip to content

 You can read about eligibility criteria on our website

-and click on the “Eligibility” tab.
+by clicking on the “Eligibility” tab.

 Can I apply if I have an A-level equivalent (eg. B-Tech, Scottish Higher)?

 Yes.
 We accept any A-level equivalent, regardless of the subjects chosen for the examination.
-The application includes a text box where you can give further details you think are relevant.

 What have successful candidates studied?